hype8912/hype8912.github.io/engine/305_tpi_conversion.md

 * TV cable
 * Air box

 ## Extra Parts

 * Electric fan conversion

 ## Notes

-Prefer oarts frin the 89-92 F-Body because of the MAP sensor versus the 85-88 using a MAF sensor.
+Prefer parts from the 89-92 F-Body because of the MAP sensor versus the 85-88 using a MAF sensor.

 [http://www.tacreationsusa.com/tbi_to_tpi.htm](http://www.tacreationsusa.com/tbi_to_tpi.htm)